felldo/BetterTickets-WikiJS/Dashboard/Server.md

 The modrole is a role which is used to be able to use the bot's moderation commands.

 ## Admin Role
 The admin role has furthermore the privileges to configure the bot.
+This means users with this role will have access to the dashboard.

 ## Devmode
 This is a channel where ticket create/close log messages will be sent to.